section-engineering-education/engineering-education/articles/npm-packages/index.md

 ![NPM Publish](/engineering-education/npm-packages/npm-publish.png)

-- In a while, you'll get an email from the NPM registry indicating that your package has been successfully published!
+- In a moment, you'll get an email from the NPM registry indicating that your package has been successfully published!

 ### Using the Package
 - Let's install and test our package.

 - Open a new folder and initialize a **`package.json`** by using the command: